Start a Business in Texas

 Step 7 - Business Employer Requirements

-Determine federal and state employer requirements.
-There are various laws relating to the employment of personnel.
-To learn more about Texas employer resources, visit www.twc.state.tx.us/businesses.
+If planning to employ staff, determine federal and state employer requirements.
+To learn more about Texas employer resources, visit the Texas Workforce Commission’s businesses and employers webpage.

 - Small Business Development Centers (SBDCs) are a partnership between the SBA and universities.
 They provide free advice on marketing, financing and business growth to local businesses, start-ups and entrepreneurs.
 Find your nearest SBDC in Texas using the online directory.

 - SCORE is a national network of experienced executives who volunteer as mentors.
 They help start-up and established entrepreneurs to grow their businesses.
 SCORE also provides workshops and courses in business education.
 Find your nearest SCORE chapter using the online SCORE locator.